catseye/The-Platform/README.markdown

     the Funicularfile and scripts in this repository...) included *inside* The Platform, it lags behind the current version of The Platform by one revision (because doing otherwise would be quite tricky.)
+*   toolshelf.
+The Platform is based on shelf now, so toolshelf isn't activated.
+While the scripts are there, it is not recommend you run them.
 *   Troupe.
 Not implemented.
 When it will be implemented, it will probably be implemented in Javascript first.
 *   yoob.js.
 No Javascript implementation installed.  and it's a framework,